Want to do something today – right now – that will help build your business?

 Your notes don’t need to go just to people you do business with, but can be just as effective when sent to people who perform services for you.

-Why?
-Again, because this has become an unusual practice.
+Because saying thank you has become an unusual practice.
 So unusual, in fact, that people will talk about it.
 The mechanic who repaired your car might be sitting at the lunch counter visiting with other patrons and start to brag about getting your note.

 “Hey, I got a thank you note today – you guys ever get one of those?
 Mrs. Jones wrote to thank me for getting her car in and out of the shop so quickly – and for not leaving any grease on her carpets like the last guy did.
 You know Mrs. Jones don’t you?
 She sells real estate here in …”

-A thank you in person does leave a warm feeling – and you should hand one out at every opportunity.
+A thank you in person does leave a warm feeling – and you should hand one out verbally at every opportunity.
 But a written thank you is something people can show their spouses and friends.
 It’s something that gives them bragging rights along with that good feeling.

 Remember that there is a difference in thank you notes.
 A printed card that says “Thank you for your business” and bears your signature is not very special.
 I doubt that they’ll help build your business.

 A blank card with “Thank You” printed on the front or a hand-written note on a blank sheet of paper is special – but only when it contains a specific thanks.
 So think before you write.